An Angelic Superhero

-He wasn't really a superhero; he just dressed like one.
-But then an opportunity to be an angel presented itself...
+He wasn't a superhero; he just dressed like one.
+But an opportunity to be an angel arose.

 Every kid dreams about growing up to be a superhero, but not many expect that dream to come true.
 My twin brother, Travis, couldn’t believe it when I told him mine had.
 “What do you mean you’re going to be Captain America for real?” he asked.

 Superheroes had been important to me since I was a little kid.
 Travis and I really needed heroes back then.
 We had a difficult childhood, bouncing around from one tough situation to another.
 When we didn’t think things could get any worse, they did.